tvick/LaravelSNS/README.md

-# LaravelSNS
+# LaravelSQS
-Example using Amazon SNS with Laravel 5.6
+Example using Amazon SQS with Laravel 5.6